 Tudor Grange Academy is a member of the Worcester Careers Hub, which is in partnership with the Worcestershire County Council and Worcestershire LEP.

-This policy statement sets out the school’s arrangements for managing the access of providers to students at the school for the purpose of giving them information about the provider’s educations or training offer.
+This policy statement sets out the school’s arrangements for managing the access of providers to pupils at Tudor Grange Academy for the purpose of giving them information about the provider’s education or training offer.
 This complies with the school’s legal obligations under Section 42B of the Education Act 1997.

-A provider wishing to request access should contact Karen McStay, CIAG Co-Ordinator:
+A provider wishing to request access should contact Karen McStay – Careers Advisor

 Email: kmcstay@worcs.tgacademy.org.uk